sridharreddy22/sridhar.github.io/README.md

 02/2022
 - Successfully concluded the event with the most participants in our college.

----

 ### Certificates
 - Matlab - Great Learning
 - AutoCAD - Internshala

----

 ### Languages
 - English: Full Professional Proficiency
 - Hindi: Professional Working Proficiency
 - Telugu: Native or Bilingual Proficiency

----

 ### Interests
 - Machine Learning
 - Exploring

----

-Feel free to customize this template further to better suit your needs!
-If you need any more help, just let me know.